Hail-cali/Hail-cali/README.md

 >
 > :mechanical_arm: `ML engineer`,
 > :school_satchel: `ML master degree` at now.
-> 🧱 I do code not a copy.

 - I'm interested in AutoEncoder & Anomaly detection
 - also time-sereise data analytics